kotajacob/recipes.nilsu.org/content/peach_cobbler.md

  - 1 tsp baking powder
  - pinch of salt
 instructions:
- - Preheat the oven to 200C / 390F.
+ - Preheat the oven to 200C / 390F
- - Slice the peaches.
+ - Slice the peaches
- - Add peaches to the saucepan and cook on medium heat for 3-5 minutes, stirring frequently, until the peaches start to release liquid.
+ - Add peaches to the saucepan and cook on medium heat for 3-5 minutes, stirring frequently, until the peaches start to release liquid
- - Reduce the heat to medium-low and add the cornstarch, sugar, and cinnamon.
+ - Reduce the heat to medium-low and add the cornstarch, sugar, and cinnamon
- - Stir and cook for another 5-7 minutes until the peaches are tender and the liquid is very thick and saucy.
+ - Stir and cook for another 5-7 minutes until the peaches are tender and the liquid is very thick and saucy
- - Transfer the peach mixture to the pie dish and set aside.
+ - Transfer the peach mixture to the pie dish and set aside
- - Melt the butter.
+ - Melt the butter
- - In a large bowl, mix together the melted vegan butter, sugar, vanilla and soy milk.
+ - In a large bowl, mix together the melted vegan butter, sugar, vanilla and soy milk
  - Add the flour, baking powder and salt.
-Stir til the batter is thick like dough.
+Stir til the batter is thick like dough
- - Using your hands crumble the batter onto to cobbler.
+ - Using your hands crumble the batter onto to cobbler
- - Then place the cobbler on the middle rack and bake for 30-40 minutes.
+ - Then place the cobbler on the middle rack and bake for 30-40 minutes
 ---